improve-ai/swift-ranker/README.md

 ```

 After choosing a variant, improve.ai needs to learn how that variant performs.
-When the greeting is *Viewed*, track the event.
+When the greeting becomes *causal*, track an event and include the chosen variant as a property on that event.

 ```objc
 [[Improve instance] track:@"Viewed" properties:@{ @"greeting": greeting }];